 This table shows what your repayments could be, once you are earning.
 You'll repay the same amount each month, depending on what you earn.

 The BBC discusses tuition fees for universities in the USA and asks the question: Is it really worth it?

 Writing a Personal Statement for UCAS

-This video from experts at Imperial College London covers how to make your personal statement stand out above the rest.
-The video is 37:30 minutes long.
+This 37 minute video from experts at Imperial College London covers how to make your personal statement stand out above the rest.